 Studienkolleg for Pakistani Students: Complete Guide (2026)

-Everything Pakistani students need: APS certificate (~30,000 PKR), anabin classification for FSc/HSSC, Sperrkonto 11,904 EUR, visa from Islamabad, and full cost breakdown in PKR.
+Everything Pakistani students need: anabin classification for FSc/HSSC, Sperrkonto 11,904 EUR, visa from Islamabad, no APS required, and full cost breakdown in PKR.

 Pakistani students ranked 10th among all international student groups in Germany in 2024/25, with 9,873 enrolled.
-The APS certificate costs approximately 30,000 PKR (~100 EUR) and is mandatory for every Pakistani applicant.
-Add the Sperrkonto deposit of 11,904 EUR (~4,520,000 PKR), a one-way flight, and language courses, and the total first-year investment runs to roughly 5,100,000–5,800,000 PKR.
-The full process from your first German lesson to arriving in Germany takes 12–18 months.
-Pakistani students have one practical edge: strong English proficiency from schooling means the APS interview — conducted in English — is rarely a hurdle.
-This guide covers every step specific to Pakistan: qualifications, APS, language prep, visa, and a full cost breakdown in Pakistani Rupees.
+A key advantage: unlike students from India, China, or Vietnam, Pakistani applicants do not need an APS certificate.
+Your documents are verified through the standard uni-assist process.
+This saves you several months and approximately 30,000 PKR (~100 EUR) in fees.
+Add the Sperrkonto deposit of 11,904 EUR (~3,905,000 PKR), a one-way flight, and language courses, and the total first-year investment runs to roughly 4,270,000–4,970,000 PKR.
+The full process from your first German lesson to arriving in Germany takes 10–14 months.
+This guide covers every step specific to Pakistan: qualifications, language prep, visa, and a full cost breakdown in Pakistani Rupees.

 Do Pakistani Students Need Studienkolleg?